 Students may apply toward graduate degree requirements 300-level courses only in those programs which have been recommended by the department, are not taken to remove deficiencies, are not taken as a degree requirement for a bachelor's degree and have been approved by the Graduate Council before the student enrolls in the course.
-In that case a maximum of nine (9.0) total hours of 300- and 400-level courses will be accepted for graduate credit.
+In that case, a maximum of nine (9.0) total hours of 300- and 400-level courses will be accepted for graduate credit towards a master's or PhD or a maximum of three (3.0) total hours of 300-and 400-level courses will be accepted for a graduate certificate.